-Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)
+Home » 7 Foods High in Calcium for Parrots (Avoid Hypocalcemia)

 calcium rich foods for parrots

-7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)
+7 Foods High in Calcium for Parrots (Avoid Hypocalcemia)

-Unless you give a parrot nutritional supplements, it needs a diet high in calcium.
-A parrot may develop hypocalcemia if it lacks sufficient dietary calcium, vitamin D3, and magnesium.
+Unless you give a parrot supplements, it must eat high-calcium foods.
+A parrot will develop hypocalcemia if it lacks sufficient dietary calcium, vitamin D3, and magnesium.

 Many of us associate dairy with calcium, but parrots are lactose intolerant.
-You can introduce calcium to a parrot’s diet through lactose-free cheese, but other options exist.
+You can introduce calcium to a parrot’s diet through lactose-free cheese, but other options are available.

 Calcium-rich foods for parrots include leafy greens like kale, broccoli, mustard greens, and collards.
-You’ll also find calcium in fruits like kiwis and apricots and nuts like almonds and hazelnuts.
+You can also offer calcium in fruits like kiwis and apricots and nuts like almonds and hazelnuts.

-Hanging a cuttlebone in a parrot’s cage provides calcium (and an opportunity to wear down the beak).
+Hanging a cuttlebone in the cage provides calcium and an opportunity to wear down the beak.

-Hypocalcemia is a condition caused by a calcium deficiency.
+A calcium deficiency causes hypocalcemia.
 You’ll observe stereotypical behaviors, balance and coordination problems, and issues with climbing and maneuvering.

-A warning sign is feather picking, but birds that lack calcium also become withdrawn, lethargic, and depressed.
-Parrots may experience muscle issues that culminate in tremors and seizures.
+A warning sign is feather picking, but parrots that lack calcium also become withdrawn, lethargic, and depressed.
+They may experience muscle issues that culminate in tremors and seizures.

 Female parrots may produce weak, misshapen eggs, which can become lodged in the oviduct.
 Females need sufficient calcium to prevent egg binding (dystocia).

-Hypocalcemia can be resolved by adding more calcium to a parrot’s diet.
-If a bird already receives sufficient calcium, it likely isn’t getting enough vitamin D3 or magnesium.
+Hypocalcemia can be resolved with more calcium.
+If a parrot already gets sufficient calcium, it likely isn’t getting enough vitamin D3 or magnesium.

-Calcium is essential for a strong and healthy skeleton and eggshells.
-Many bird owners are surprised to discover that about 97% of eggshells and 90% of bones are calcium.
+Calcium is essential for robust, healthy skeletons and eggshells.
+Many owners are surprised to discover that about 97% of eggshells and 90% of bones are calcium carbonate.

 Calcium also affects how nerves send messages around the body, muscle movement, brain and heart health, hormone secretion, fat metabolism, and blood clotting (coagulation).

-Many owners provide supplements to prevent and recover from calcium deficiencies.
+Many owners give parrots supplements to prevent and recover from calcium deficiencies.

 foods with calcium for parrots

-Vitamin D3 ensures that calcium is absorbed into the body.
+Vitamin D3 ensures calcium can be absorbed into the body.
 If a parrot eats food rich in calcium but doesn’t get enough vitamin D3 and magnesium, calcium can’t be absorbed into the intestines.

-Parrots can’t generate vitamin D3 in the body.
-Vitamin D3 is made when the skin is directly exposed to the sun’s UVA and UVB rays (or an artificial UV light source).
+Parrots can’t generate vitamin D3 internally.
+Vitamin D3 is produced when the skin is exposed to the sun’s UVA and UVB rays (or an artificial UV light source).

 Birds distribute vitamin D3 precursors from the preen gland to their feathers.
 Exposure to shortwave ultraviolet light converts these vitamin precursors into a utilizable source of vitamin D3.